Bowden Cricket Club is fully committed to safeguarding and promoting the well being of all its adult and junior members.

 - Members must pay any fees for training or events promptly.

-- Members must bring at all times a drink, wear suitable trainers, club tee shirt, sweatshirt or cricket jumper and tracksuit bottoms or cricket trousers.
+- Members must bring at all times a drink, wear suitable trainers, club tee shirt, sweatshirt or cricket jumper and tracksuit bottoms/shorts or cricket trousers.

-- Members must provide their own personal protective equipment such as an abdominal box.
+- Members must provide their own personal protective equipment such as an abdominal box (if appropriate).

-- Members must not wear boxer shorts for matches or practice sessions.
+- Members must not wear boxer shorts (if relevant) for matches or practice sessions.

 - Members must use the correct sized helmets, pads, gloves & guards.